 “I love you.”
 That sound originating from the mouth of those we most care for, need and desire to share our lives.
 When life begins to smack us and circumstances refuse to release us this sound convinces us that we can bear it, believe for the best while going through it, and certainly endure it.
 That’s a sound I will never forget.

 This past week I heard two more sounds that I will never forget.
 As I sat in my church office I heard the sound of multiple gunshots ringing out so close it was as if it were directly over my head.
 This was not a single shot of an innocent person protecting their home and their rights.
 Nor was this the shot from a police officer Glock or 9mm as they carried out their pivotal function in our society.
 This was the sound of hatred; the sound of criminality; the sound of disrespect for life; the sound of poor public policy; the sound of poverty; the sound of the power of wealthy lobbying; the sound of neglect; the sound of ignorance; the sound of miseducation; the sound of personal agenda; the sound of exploitation; the sound of materialism, the sound of violence; the sound of idolatry.
 Pop, pop pop, pop pop pop, pop.
 Just as I assumed the sound had ended, there was another.
 That’s a sound I will never forget.

 What sound do you really hear when you hear gunshots?
 A new sound is needed.
 A sound that is greater; a sound that is longer lasting; a sound more prominent; a sound louder than the loudest and softer than the softest.
-The time has come for us to release a new sound in our communities.
-A sound that will ring glorious in the ears of our God and is proven to be for the common good.
-A sound of prayer, unity, forgiveness, justice and cooperation.
+Lord, listen to your children praying.

 What sounds currently occupy and saturate your life and what sound are you forcing other people to live with?
 I welcome your feedback and responses.